dioptra-io/georesolver/README.md

 ## Install ZDNS

-GeoResolver relies on ECS-DNS requests to select the best set of vantage points to geolocate a given target IP address.
-We used [ZDNS](https://github.com/zmap/zdns), a high-speed DNS resolver to perform these queries.
+GeoResolver relies on ECS-enabled DNS requests to identify the most suitable set of vantage points for geolocating a given target IP address.
+To perform these queries, we use [ZDNS](https://github.com/zmap/zdns), a high-performance DNS resolver capable of handling large-scale lookups at speed.

 First, check that you have correctly installed golang:
 ```bash